math4345/homework13/README.md

-# 🎯 Goal: Number theory
+# 🎯 Goal: Metric spaces

 ## Objective

-Having discussed the "foundations" of sets, functions, relations, we now dig into various "topics" in mathematics.
-The first of these is some elementary number theory.
+This week we discuss "metric spaces," which requires learning (or reviewing) some facts about metric spaces.
+The homework problems focus on unions, intersections, and showing that constant sequences are Cauchy.

 ---